Rokiis1/roadmap/test_layers/test_layer_ui/test_layer_ui.md

 At this stage, testing is performed as **functional testing**, where the focus is on validating that the system behaves correctly based on user actions.
 Testing follows a **black-box perspective**, meaning behavior is evaluated through inputs and visible outputs without considering internal implementation.

 The goal is to confirm that individual functions behave correctly when used in a straightforward way.
 This includes validating that inputs are processed properly, actions trigger the expected outcome, and the system responds without errors.

+In some cases, behavior may depend on data stored in the browser, such as cookies or Web Storage.
+For example, login state or user preferences may persist across interactions, and the tester verifies that this data is applied correctly.

 Testing is performed by executing simple actions and comparing the observed result with the expected behavior.
 The tester relies on an **experience-based approach**, using observation and basic understanding of expected behavior rather than formal test design techniques.